Updated: May 3, 2023 - 5 min read

 I always loved building stuff – from a very young age either with a LEGO brick or making sand castles with clay till my college undergraduate days where I participated in several student race car design competitions.

 I would like to say that PM drew me to Tech rather than Tech drawing me to PM.
 I can’t envision myself working in the Tech industry as anything but a PM.

-There are many of them but the most relevant is communicating and persuading different stakeholders such as customers, marketing, sales, executives etc. In the world of management or strategy consulting you are trying to help a client solve a problem or advising them on a new business strategy.
+There are many of them but the most relevant is communicating and persuading different stakeholders such as customers, marketing, sales, executives, etc. In the world of management or strategy consulting, you are trying to help a client solve a problem or advise them on a new business strategy.
 In the PM world you have to shift your focus to a certain customer or market segment.
 So your mindset has to shift from catering to an individual client to a whole market segment.
 But in all, both roles rely on good leadership and interpersonal qualities.

 I really wanted to get my hands dirty early on before I completed my transition to a PM role.
 So I thought learning the PM certification would provide me the platform to quickly experience how Product Managers think and feel, being able to sense opportunities and deliver an outstanding product that creates value for customers.

 “What was your experience like with your instructor?”